 Minimum 3 nights stay

-There is no place like St Albans, due to the packed full of places to explore, experience and enjoy!
-St Albans well known for its admirable historic buildings, architecture, Roman historic attractions and streets that have remained through centuries, and other tourist attractions to discover.
-Get your notepad and pen ready to note down the top 14 things to do in St Albans when in town.
+There is no place like St Albans, it's packed full of places to explore, experience and enjoy!
+St Albans is well known for its historic buildings, Roman historic attractions and streets that have remained through centuries.
+Get your notepad and pen ready to note down the top 14 things to do when you are in the City.

 1. Clock Tower